How to make leash sleeves

 I use Pellon 926 extra firm stabilizer.
 You can find 20"-wide by 10-yd bolts on Walmart's website (online-only purchase).

 I also use Pellon 50 heavyweight (thinner than 926).
-I use a 1" strip along each long edge of the 926.
-With just 926, the edge (between the snaps) isn't as rigid as I'd like.
-It would spread open a little too much.
+I use a 1" strip along the long edges of the 926 as "boning."
+With only 926, the edge between the snaps isn't as rigid as I'd like.
+It can spread open a little too easily.
 Adding a strip of 50 gave that edge a bit more stiffness.
-I had the idea to do this after thinking about "boning."
+(I had the idea to do this after thinking about "boning."
 Real boning is too rigid for this.
-But, thinking about that topic caused me to think about adding a strip of additional stabilizer along this edge for more firmness there.
+But, thinking about that topic caused me to think about adding a strip of additional stabilizer along this edge for more firmness.).

-There's also Pellon 40 (midweight).
-It's very thin.
+There's also Pellon 40 midweight.
+It's thinner.
 If your fabric is heavier like denim or canvas, then you might use Pellon 50 instead of 926.
 And then you could use Pellon 40 for the 1" edge strips.
 Or, if you use heavier or loftier batting, you might make the edge strips out of this midweight stabilizer.

 I have some back-fabric that's tennis-ball material (thick, heavy with a fuzzy surface).
 I use Pellon 50 with that, and Pellon 40 for the edge strips.